cloudzfy/pychallenge/README.md

 * **Level 17** [eat?](http://www.pythonchallenge.com/pc/return/romance.html)

   * You may find the image at the corner fimiliar.
 Check the browser cookies for hint.
 Use `cookielib.CookieJar()` to retrieve cookie values.
-  * Trick:
+  * Hint:
     * yummy! chocolate chips.
     * do you want to eat or to play?
     * then go back and play.
     * If you came here from level 4 - go back!
 You should follow the obvious chain... and the next busynothing is 44827
   * Use `urllib.unquote_plus()` and `bz2` to unveil the code.
   * Call Leopold using the phone.
-    * Trick: no! i mean yes! but ../stuff/violin.php.
+  * Hint: no! i mean yes! but ../stuff/violin.php.
   * Use `cookielib.Cookie` to create cookie for request.

 * **Level 18** [can you tell the difference?](http://www.pythonchallenge.com/pc/return/balloons.html)